sdubinsky/blogposts/mafia_site_build.md

 ## Basic Game Design

 The players are divided into townspeople and Mafia members.
-They are also divided into families.
+They are also divided into families - so for example, family X has six members, one of which is also in the Mafia.
 The basic idea is that every night, the Mafia discuss and select a certain number of players to kill.
 In turn, each day every player votes for a family, and the family that gets the most number of votes is sent to court.
 Each player also votes for a member of their own family.
 Whichever family is sent to court, the player from within that family that got the most votes is voted out of the game.

-To make things more complicated, players are also assigned any of a number of roles.
+To make things more complicated and interesting, players are also assigned any of a number of roles.
 These roles let them affect every aspect of the game.
 Most of my time was spent making sure these roles interacted properly.
 They had a priority list and could affect each other.

 Each player was given an ID number, and had to enter that ID number to perform any action.

+There was some basic test coverage, but not comprehensive and not end-to-end.
+It was still incredibly useful.

 ## Basic Website Design

 Not that complicated.
 A page for the rules, a page to sign up, a roster page, a page for day actions like voting, a page for night actions, and an admin page that had live updates on what people were doing.
 There was a separate file that counted the votes and ordered them by family, and another separate file that ran the nightly actions.
+Both of those latter programs were run via rake tasks at the command line.

 ## Role Processing